WilliamRoth82/BozandtheBozzers/README.md

 <img src="pics/Bos.png" alt="Boz" width="300"/>
 <br>
 The Boz, aka Andrew, is a senior at Lehigh studying finance and business information systems.
+He can be connected [here.](https://www.linkedin.com/in/andrew-bosland-1bb1a6174/)
 <br><br><br>
 <img src="pics/Will.png" alt="Bozymandias" width="300"/>
 <br>